Najeeb Tarakai

 Najeeb Tarakai (2 February 1991 – 6 October 2020) was an Afghan cricketer who played international cricket for the Afghanistan team.
-He played in twelve Twenty20 International matches and a One Day International fixture.
+He played twelve Twenty20 International matches and a One Day International fixture.
 Tarakai made his international debut at the 2014 ICC World Twenty20 tournament in Bangladesh.
 In domestic cricket, he scored more than 2,000 runs in first-class matches.
-He was also part of the Afghan team that won the silver medal in the cricket tournament at the 2014 Asian Games.
+He was part of the Afghan team that won the silver medal in the cricket tournament at the 2014 Asian Games.

 Domestic career

 Tarakai made his Twenty20 debut for the Afghan Cheetahs in the Faysal Bank Twenty-20 Cup against Rawalpindi Rams.
 He played in the Cheetahs two other fixtures in that competition, against Faisalabad Wolves and Multan Tigers.
 In these three matches, he scored a total of 54 runs at an average of 18.00, with a high score of 34.
 In September 2018, he was named in Nangarhar's squad in the first edition of the Afghanistan Premier League tournament.

 He was the leading run-scorer for Speen Ghar Region in the 2018 Ahmad Shah Abdali 4-day Tournament, with 719 runs in ten matches.
 He was also the leading run-scorer in the 2019 Ahmad Shah Abdali 4-day Tournament, with 670 runs in five matches, including four centuries in successive games.